Engineering

 Total ~$0.24

-The same call escalated at minute three adds Connect agent time (1 minute at a fully-loaded $35/hr ≈ $0.58) plus platform fee (~$0.05).
-Total: roughly $0.86, with agent time dominating.
+The same call escalated at minute three adds Connect agent time — one minute at a fully-loaded $35 an hour, roughly $0.58 — plus a platform fee of around $0.05.
+Total: roughly $0.86, with agent time dominating the bill the way labour dominates the cost of a sit-down meal once the chef has plated the dish.

 Every percentage point of automation rate the agent can hold without sacrificing CSAT translates to a meaningful unit-economics improvement at contact-centre volumes.
-The structural point: Bedrock is rarely the dominant line on a fully-automated call (Connect, TTS, and Lex usually are); human time dominates the moment a call escalates.
+The structural point: Bedrock is rarely the dominant line on a fully-automated call.
+Connect, TTS, and Lex usually are.
+Human time dominates the moment a call escalates.

 Five failure modes worth knowing before they bite.

 The pattern works because each service does the job it is good at.
-The engineering is in the integration: slot validation before Bedrock, mandatory metadata filters at retrieval, streaming TTS end to end, the evaluation harness running continuously, and a supervisor handoff engineered for the moment the agent reaches its limit.
+The engineering is in the integration — slot validation before Bedrock, mandatory metadata filters at retrieval, streaming TTS end to end, the evaluation harness running continuously, and a supervisor handoff engineered for the moment the agent reaches its limit.

 FAQs